top of page

 Construction

-Construction for One Touch Make Ready projects may only involve one contractor making all necessary moves of the attachments.
-However, if another attacher requires complex make ready for their attachments, they are required to make their own attachment moves.
-Either the applicant or construction contractor must verify that make ready construction is complete.
-Once verified, the new attachment can be built.
+The beauty of one touch make ready engineering comes with simpliefied construction.
+With OTMR, one contractor can make all the necessary moves for the attachments.
+(However, if another attacher requires complex make ready for their attachments, they are required to make their own attachment moves.)
+Once the applicant or construction contractor verifies the one touch engineering is finished, the new attachment can be built.

-Once construction is completed, the power company will perform a post construction inspection on the poles to ensure that both make ready construction and the new attachment were built to the engineering specifications.
+After construction, the power company often does a post construction inspection to ensure both the make ready construction and the new attachment were built to the engineering specifications.
 If you have any questions about One Touch Make Ready, please contact sales@katapultengineering.com.

 Recent Posts